 BioAlgae Concentrate contains many of these yellow/orange pigments from which pro and pro-pro-vitamin A can be made.
 Here is a partial list:

-The extraordinary amounts of carotenoids and several lesser pigments such as phycoerythrin, tetrapyrrole, and phytonadione found in BioAlgae Concentrate are not just the “color” of living organisms, but are used to carry on metabolic processes throughout the body.
+The extraordinary amounts of carotenoids and several lesser pigments such as phycoerythrin, tetrapyrrole, and phytonadione found in BioAlgae Concentrate are not just the “colour” of living organisms, but are used to carry on metabolic processes throughout the body.
 Without them, enzymatic reactions would be reduced until cellular disintegration occurred.